 Serial entrepreneur, designer, best-selling author, professor, startup founder and angel investor.

-Tenny Pinheiro lives in San Francisco, CA. He is the founder and former CEO of the Brazilian office of the pioneer global service design agency Livework, and the founder of the service-design for all initiative Servicedesignsprints.com
+Tenny Pinheiro lives in San Francisco, CA. He is the founder and former CEO of the Latam branch of the pioneer global service design agency Livework, and the founder of the service-design for all initiative sprintmaster.co

 .
-Tenny is also the founder of EISE, the School for Service Innovation
+Tenny is also the founder of Hivelab

 a pioneer educational program which accelerates entrepreneurship through service design.

-He advises and consults for Fortune 500 companies, NGOs and governmental agencies, and writes a service design column for Core 77.
+He advises and consults for Fortune 500 companies, NGOs and governmental agencies, and pens a permanent column at Core 77.

 An activist for the intersection between design and service, Tenny tosses the manufacturers’ myth of make and sell in favor of a humanistic and service-oriented perspective.
 He believes that great services are born out of vision and sensibility towards other people’s challenges and that craftsmanship in services comes from anticipating and connecting to people's needs and desires.

-To that end, Tennyson executes quick interventions that empower clients to transform problems into peak performance through absolute alliance with the potential and delivery of genuine, human-centered service.
+To that end, Tenny has been dedicating himself to grow a global community that is able to perform quick interventions that empower clients to transform problems into peak performance and preferable situations.